 WHO WAS SAINT PATRICK?

-As a protestant, I’m ashamed to say that I have never heard about St. Patrick in church.
-Maybe somewhere he was discussed, however, I don’t remember learning about him in church in the 30+ years I’ve been a Christian.
+As a protestant, I'm ashamed to say that I have never heard about St. Patrick in church.
+Maybe somewhere he was discussed, however, I don't remember learning about him in church in the 30+ years I've been a Christian.
 I researched him on my own when my son was younger.
 So, I am familiar with his life.
-However, today, I decided to revisit his story, in light of the fact that St. Patrick’s Day is next week.
+However, today, I decided to revisit his story because St. Patrick's Day is this month.
 So, who was Saint Patrick anyway?
 A brief biography follows.
-(This post contains affiliate links).

 St. Patrick was a Christian missionary who lived in the late 4th-Early 5th Century.